ajithnair20/ToDoApp/README.md

 # To Do Application

-To DO applicaiton tom manage checklist of tasks
+To Do applicaiton to manage checklist of tasks

 ## Tech Stack
 Node JS with Express JS